-A brief synopsis of the budget which, except in the case of the school division budget, shall be for informative and fiscal planning purposes only, shall be published in a manner gauged to ensure that the maximum number of persons within the locality are likely to be informed and shall include at least two of the following forms of publication: (i) once in a newspaper having general circulation in the locality affected, and including such newspaper's online publication, if any, (ii) on any website of the locality, (iii) on any public access channel operated by the locality, to be aired during prime time programming and at least two other times during the day, or (iv) using any automated voice or text alert systems used by the locality.
+A brief synopsis of the budget which, except in the case of the school division budget, shall be for informative and fiscal planning purposes only, shall be published in a manner gauged to ensure that the maximum number of persons within the locality are likely to be informed and shall include at least two of the following forms of publication: (i) once in a newspaper having general circulation in the locality affected, and including such newspaper's online publication, if any; (ii) on any website of the locality; (iii) on any public access channel operated by the locality, to be aired during prime time programming and at least two other times during the day; (iv) using any automated voice or text alert systems used by the locality; or (v) posting at the local public library established pursuant to § 42.1-33, if any.
 In addition, any resident of the locality annually filing a written request for notification with the locality shall be provided notice by the locality in a manner mutually agreed upon by the locality and such individual.
 The request shall include the resident's name, address, zip code, daytime telephone number, and electronic mail address, if available.
-The notice given of one or more public hearings, at least seven days prior to the date set for hearing, at which any citizen of the locality shall have the right to attend and state his views thereon.
-Any locality not having a newspaper of general circulation may in lieu of the foregoing notice newspaper publication option, provide for notice by written or printed handbills, posted at such places as it may direct.
+The notice given of one or more public hearings, shall be given at least seven days prior to the date set for hearing, at which any citizen of the locality shall have the right to attend and state his views thereon.
+Any locality not having a newspaper of general circulation may in lieu of the foregoing notice newspaper publication option specified in clause (i) provide for notice by written or printed handbills, posted at such places as it may direct.
 The hearing shall be held at least seven days prior to the approval of the budget as prescribed in § 15.2-2503.
-With respect to the school division budget, such hearing shall be held at least seven days prior to the approval of that budget as prescribed in § 22.1-93.
+With respect to the school division budget, which shall include the estimated required local match, such hearing shall be held at least seven days prior to the approval of that budget as prescribed in § 22.1-93.
 The governing body may adjourn such hearing from time to time.
 The fact of such notice and hearing shall be entered of record in the minute book.